EkeminiImeOtu/30-days-group-learning-challenge/README.md

 # 30-days-group-learning-challenge
-This is a 30 days learning challenge.
+This is a 30 days learning challenge to learn the foundation of Data science